ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 A node in the group can contact the KDC to retrieve the current group keying material, by sending a CoAP GET request to the /ace-group/GROUPNAME endpoint at the KDC, where GROUPNAME is the group name.

-{{fig-retrieve-key-material}} gives an overview of the Joining exchange between Client and KDC, when the Client first joins a group, while {{fig-retrieve-key-material-2}} shows an example.
+{{fig-retrieve-key-material}} gives an overview of the join exchange between Client and KDC, when the Client first joins a group, while {{fig-retrieve-key-material-2}} shows an example.

 ~~~~~~~~~~~
 Client                                                              KDC